benoitpas/aoc-2019-haskell/README.md

 # Day 15

 Another puzzle with the intcode interpreter.
 Initially I tried to randomly move the droid around to see what the area looks like (this is the run2 entry point).

 The area is actually a puzzle so the shortest path is the path to the oxygen equipment without going back.
 As the paths is also only 1 block wide, I simply implemented a backtracking logic that never goes back to its previous point.
 I do not keep track of the previously explored areas, only how many times the droid has moved.

+After unlocking day 1, I realised I need the location of the oxygen equipment so I added it to the function.